travelnxt/appacitive-docs/index.md

     articleBId : idForJane,
 	  fields: ["__id"]
 }, function(connections, pi){
-    // connections is an array of all connections netween two ids which is returned as argument to onsuccess connections.forEach(function(con) {
+    // connections is an array of all connections between two ids which is returned as argument to onsuccess connections.forEach(function(con) {
       if (conn.relation == 'marriage') {
         console.log("John and Jane are married");